I have in-depth experience filing my corporate and personal taxes with TurboTax for over 20 years. So I'll show you what version you need.

 - The Premier (and higher) TurboTax version includes a free "Ask the Tax Expert" service.

-- TurboTax properly handles the filing of data for the Affordable Care Act.
+- TurboTax correctly handles the filing of data for the Affordable Care Act.

-- Free TurboTax support via phone for U.S. customers.
+- Free TurboTax support is available via phone for U.S. customers.

 TurboTax Has the Right Version for Each Situation

 There are several different versions, each for a specific situation.
-Each version is available online as well as software that you install on your own computer.
+In addition, each version is available in two ways:

 The software version can be bought on CD or instantly downloaded from Amazon.
-I personally like having it installed on my own computer rather than keeping my data on Intuit’s online server.
+I prefer installing it on my computer rather than keeping my data on Intuit’s online server.
 (Intuit is the maker of TurboTax).

-The online versions cost less, but if you live in a state that also has local taxes, then you have to pay more to prepare the state tax return.
+The online versions sometimes cost less, but if you live in a state with local taxes, then you have to pay more to prepare the state tax return.
 That ends up costing more than the software version.

 Most of the software versions include the state return for your home state.
-Only the basic version and the business version do not include the state return, but you can add it with an additional purchase if needed.
+The basic and business versions are the only two that do not include the state return, but you can add it with an additional purchase if needed.

 TurboTax Purchase Options